LostSoulfly/SwitchGameManager/README.md

 Display your library in a few different ways, with more likely to come.
 For now, it relies on hacbuild to extract the PackageID of each XCI and uses that as a unique identifier, then uses the decompiled XCI-Explorer to retrieve game info.

-I'll transition to [libhac](https://github.com/Thealexbarney/libhac) soon to speed up the initial library processing and remove the extra bloat.
+I'll transition to [libhac](https://github.com/Thealexbarney/libhac) soon to speed up the initial library processing and remove the extra bloat as soon as XCI reading is implemented.

 ## Important
 You need a keys.txt file to use this program.